leokuo0724/BMAD-METHOD/src/modules/sdd/workflows/implement-task/instructions.md

 <action if="user selected 4">Set {{workflow_strategy}} = "manual"</action>
 </check>

+<action>Update tech spec with selected workflow strategy:

+Find the "Workflow Configuration" section in {{tech_spec_path}} and update:

+**Commit Strategy:** {{workflow_strategy}}

+This ensures the commit behavior is documented in the tech spec.</action>

+<action>Update Phase Status Tracking table with commit expectations:

+Parse {{workflow_strategy}} to determine commit behavior for each phase:

+- If strategy is "full-auto-with-pr", "full-auto-without-pr", or "semi-auto-with-commit":
+  - Update Commit column for ALL phases to "✅ Auto" (auto-commit after each phase)

+- If strategy is "manual":
+  - Update Commit column for ALL phases to "👤 Manual" (user commits manually)

+Update each row in the Phase Status Tracking table accordingly.

+This provides clear visibility of which phases will auto-commit.</action>

 <action>Parse workflow strategy to determine behaviors:

 - If {{workflow_strategy}} == "full-auto-with-pr" or "full-auto-without-pr":